What Is a RACI Matrix? Definition, Examples, Uses

 If you’re looking to implement a RACI matrix as part of your team’s project planning process, take these steps to create a RACI matrix.

-Determine the list of key activities and deliverables from the director of program management or other leadership.
+2. Define the scope of the project.
+List down all key activities and deliverables from the director of program management or other leadership.

 1. Outline the story.
 Using research from multiple sources, do a, b, c, and d.

-2. Utilize steps 2 and 3 (shown above).
+2. Utilize steps 2 and 3 (as shown above).
 Ensure the right groups are assigned and engaged.

 3. Hold a review session.
 Ensure that the team acknowledges and discusses the plan and the roles assigned.